Day of Schedule

 Get informed.
 Get inspired.
 Connect with alumni making a difference.

-Registration encouraged but not required.
+Registration is encouraged but not required.
 Sponsored by HR Class ’75, ’85, ClassACT HR73, HR90, and Harvard Alumni for Climate and the Environment (HACE).

 Harvard Alumni Day is planned and hosted by the Harvard Alumni Association (HAA), the official association for all alumni of Harvard University.
 In addition to hosting a wide variety of alumni events each year, the HAA connects you and your fellow alums to a wealth of resources and opportunities.